Andrea Horwath: Provincial politics (2004–2022)

-2007 election

 In the 2007 election, Horwath ran in the new riding of Hamilton Centre, due to redistricting that divided her former Hamilton East riding between Hamilton Centre and the new riding of Hamilton East—Stoney Creek.
 Horwath's new Hamilton Centre riding included approximately half of her former riding as well as a portion of the former Hamilton West riding where she had run federally in 1997.
 It also included her entire former city council ward.

 In the lead up to the campaign, Horwath was expected to face Hamilton West Liberal incumbent Judy Marsales.
 However, Marsales opted not to run for another term, and Horwath easily defeated Liberal candidate Steve Ruddick on election day.

+Leader of the Ontario NDP

-2009 NDP leadership campaign
+2009 leadership election

 On November 7, 2008, Horwath officially launched her campaign to win the party's leadership.
 The leadership election was held March 6–8, 2009.
 Horwath led on the first two ballots, and won on the third ballot with 60.4% of the vote defeating Peter Tabuns, Gilles Bisson and Michael Prue.

-2011 election
+2011 general election

 The 2011 provincial election saw a rise in support for the NDP under Horwath's leadership.
 The party won more than 20% of the popular vote for the first time since 1995 and almost doubled its seats to elect 17 members of the legislature.
 The election also resulted in the Liberal government of Dalton McGuinty being reduced to a minority government with the NDP holding the balance of power.

 In April 2012, Horwath passed a leadership review at the party's convention with 76% support.

-2014 election
+2014 general election

+On May 4, Horwath announced that the NDP would be voting against the Liberals' proposed budget, triggering a spring election.
+Following this, Premier Kathleen Wynne formally asked Lieutenant Governor David Onley to dissolve the legislature and call an election for June 12, 2014.
 In the 2014 provincial election, the NDP was able to maintain its seat count of 21 at dissolution despite the loss of three seats in Toronto, but lost the balance of power when the Liberals took a majority win in the election.
 Horwath has faced criticism from some party members and progressives for running a populist campaign which they described as right-wing.
 Despite criticism of her leadership from some quarters, Horwath received a slightly increased level of support, 77%, at the party's post-election convention held on November 15.